 Income taxes.
 We assess the need for a valuation allowance against our deferred tax asset each quarter through the review of all available positive and negative evidence.
 Deferred tax assets are reduced by a tax valuation allowance when, in the opinion of management, it is more likely than not that some portion of the deferred tax assets will not be realized.
 The analysis is highly dependent upon historical and projected taxable income.
-Projected taxable income includes significant assumptions related to revenue, commercial expenses and research and development activities, which could be affected by the resolution of our HETLIOZ® patent litigation, amongst other factors.
+Projected taxable income includes significant assumptions related to revenue, commercial expenses and research and development activities, which could be affected by the HETLIOZ® generic competition and our ability to obtain regulatory approval from the FDA for products or new indications in development, among other factors.
 Tax benefits are recognized from an uncertain tax position only if it is more likely than not that the tax position will be sustained on examination by the taxing authorities based on the technical merits of the position.
 The tax benefit recognized in the financial statements for a particular tax position is based on the largest benefit that is more likely than not to be realized upon settlement.